cloudnativetrainings/trainings/linux_fundamentals/07_bash-scripts/README.md

 # Bash Scripts

+In this lab you will learn how to write your own bash scripts.

+## Create your own bash script

-Create a bash script via vi with the following content
+Create a file called `my-bash-script.sh` via vi with the following content
 >#!/bin/bash
 >
 >echo $(date) >> my-bash-script-file.txt